-BDS Analytics, a market research group dedicated to understanding the legal cannabis market, has released a consumer data on regular cannabis users.
+BDS Analytics, a market research group dedicated to understanding the legal cannabis market, has released a consumer data and also some cbd product reviews on regular cannabis users.
 To compare cannabis users to the rest of the population, BDS categorized survey participants into three groups: Consumers, Acceptors and Rejectors.
 Group one consists of regular cannabis consumers.
 Group two was made up of those who do not currently consume cannabis but would try it in the future, and group three included those who never use cannabis and have no desire to try it.

 The findings of the extensive study directly disproved some of the stereotypical traits of cannabis users.